AnggaTechI/Domain-Grabber-AI/README.md

 - startup companies in Southeast Asia
 - real estate companies in Singapore

-The tool will then:
+The tool will:

-- send your query to the selected AI provider
+- query the selected AI provider
-- receive raw text output from the model
-- extract valid domain names from the response
+- extract domain candidates from raw model output
-- normalize each domain into a clean format
+- normalize and validate domains
-- filter by TLD if needed
+- apply TLD filters if needed
-- remove duplicates
+- remove duplicates automatically
-- save only new domains into a master list
+- save only fresh results into your master list

-This makes it useful for domain research, dataset building, niche target collection, and automation workflows.
+It is useful for domain research, niche dataset building, lead collection, and automation workflows.

 ---

-## Key Features
+## Highlights

 - Natural language domain discovery
-- Clean CLI workflow
 - Multi-provider AI support
 - Per-provider model configuration
 - Automatic provider selection from available API keys